Plan and Execution: Production

 Rumors of Howard's death began to circulate online in December 2021, when Odenkirk shared a photo of himself with Fabian, who was dressed in character and had blood in his hair.
 After "Plan and Execution" aired, Odenkirk admitted his mistake on Twitter: "Well the truth can be told.
 I screwed up."
 Fabian said the crew "just pretended there was nothing there, but I also had plenty of explanations for it as well.
 So I was glad it didn't go any further than it did."

 The trick Howard performs to stop a shaken soda from fizzing was added in by Schnauz, who learned it from his father.
 Jennifer Bryan was the wardrobe designer for the suits Howard wears in the episode and throughout the season, which were handcrafted in Genoa and put together in Los Angeles by Di Stefano of Italy.
-The storm drain from which Lalo looks out of with binoculars does not exist.
+The storm drain from which Lalo looks out with binoculars does not exist.
 The sewer system was built on a stage using pieces from the oil tanker from the sixth-season episode "Rock and Hard Place".
 Tony Dalton, who plays Lalo, shot his scenes on the stage.
 The storm drain was later digitally added to the scenes during post-production.

 In August 2020, series co-creator Peter Gould said he was not in favor of splitting the sixth and final season into two parts.
 In February 2022, AMC revealed they would be splitting the season, with "Plan and Execution" as the mid-season finale before a six-week intermission.
 In May, Gould teased the episode by saying the cliffhanger was "a big one.
 I think this is going to be a painful few weeks for a few people to find out what happens."
 The day before the episode aired, Schnauz said, "Just to warn everyone: we wrote S6 of #BetterCallSaul to be aired as 13 continuous episodes, but various delays split the season in half.
 So 607 was not written or filmed as a traditional 'cliffhanger.'"
 After the episode aired, Gould said "it just so happened that Howard's death came right in the middle of the season.
 And it was a good breaking point, midseason, for AMC."
-Schanuz reiterated that the writers did not plan on having the event of Howard's death as a midseason finale and maintained that this was a coincidence.
+Schnauz reiterated that the writers did not plan on having the event of Howard's death as a midseason finale and maintained that this was a coincidence.